openwall/john-packages/readme.md

 ```

 If you do so, you will be running the development version available on GitHub.
-The average gap expected is 1 week.

 ## Flatpak

-> Built and deployed using FlatHub and GitLab CI
+> Delivered using FlatHub and GitLab CI [ supports up to AVX2 ]

 [**Flatpak**](http://flatpak.org//) is a new framework for desktop applications
 on Linux, built to be distribution agnostic and allow deployment on any Linux